kckarnige/SoberJoe/README.md

+>[!CAUTION] The only official place you can get Joe from is from this GitHub repository.
+Anywhere else isn't my responsiblity as it's not owned by me.
+Online-Safety 101 etc.

 # ![Joe logo](./joe.png)

  Joe is a Roblox URL handler for Sober that makes things work as it should, no matter what app tries to launch Sober, because Joe is just a standup guy.